-Submission Policy: Submit your contact info, measurements, and four photos through their web form.
+- Submission Policy: Submit online by providing your contact info, measurements, and four photos.

 A new agency for the new model!
 Since its inception, Heroes Model Management has taken the industry by storm.
 Clients have walked for Paris Fashion Week, Milan Fashion Week, and New York Fashion Week, and landed major editorial spreads with brands like Prada, Zara, Calvin Klein, and Hugo Boss.
 “By embracing the various strengths of the models we represent, we have focused our management on establishing new faces as well as elevating the careers of our more established models,” Director and co-founder Julien Miachon-Hobson told WWD.
 Male models take note: The agency launched Heroes Men in 2016 and began sourcing new talent from social media. “[We plan on] curating every aspect of their careers from imagery to social media, but more importantly, adapting our management to the ever-evolving movement of fashion,” Miachon-Hobson says.
 With a growing presence in the industry (and sparkling reputation) Heroes is a great resource for early-career models hoping to cultivate a sustainable career.

 - The Breakdown: As a proper boutique agency, Fenton gives newer models the chance to be discovered more easily than bigger agencies like Ford and IMG.

 - Submission Policy: Submit your information and four photographs through their website.